-The Cordia Placement
+5.4 The Cordia Placement

-As an integral part of the Restructuring, and in order to raise new funds to ensure the future operations of the Company, the Company announced on 9 April 2018 that it had reached a preliminary agreement with Cordia to participate in an equity issue in the Company in an amount of NOK 20,000,000 directors used the authorisation granted at an extraordinary general meeting of the Company on 13 April 2018 (the ("Shareholders Meeting") to resolve a share capital increase directed at Corinvest by conversion of the Corinvest Loan into 40,000,000 new shares in the Company, each with a par value of NOK 0.50.
-The Cordia Placement was registered with the Norwegian Register of Business Enterprises (Nw.
-Foretaksregisteret) on 8 May 2018.
+As an integral part of the Restructuring, and in order to raise new funds to ensure the future operations of the Company, the Company announced on 9 April 2018 that it had reached a preliminary agreement with Cordia to participate in an equity issue in the Company in an amount of NOK 20,000,000.
+Further, it was a condition precedent for the occurrence of the Effective Date under the Second ARA that a company controlled by Cordia (ultimately Corinvest) had transferred NOK 20,000,000 to Advokatfirmaet Grette AS' client account to be used in a share capital increase in the Company following the Bond Debt Conversion at a subscription price of NOK 0.50 per share.

 The Company and Corinvest entered into a loan agreement on 23 April 2018, pursuant to which Corinvest agreed to provide an unsecured loan to the Company in an amount of NOK 20,000,000 (the "Corinvest Loan").
 The Corinvest Loan was transferred to Advokatfirmaet Grette AS' client account on the same date.
-On 25 April 2018, the board of the
+On 25 April 2018, the board of the directors used the authorisation granted at the Shareholders Meeting to resolve a share capital increase directed at Corinvest by conversion of the Corinvest Loan into 40,000,000 new shares in the Company, each with a par value of NOK 0.50.
+The Cordia Placement was registered with the Norwegian Register of Business Enterprises (Nw.
+Foretaksregisteret) on 8 May 2018.

-In addition to the shares received by Corinvest following the conversion of the Corinvest Loan, 111,600,000 shares issued in the First Bond Debt Conversion were transferred pro rata from the bondholders to Corinvest.
+In addition to the shares received by Corinvest B.V. following the conversion of the Corinvest Loan, 111,600,000 shares issued in the Bond Debt Conversion were transferred pro rata from the bondholders to Corinvest.
 Accordingly, Corinvest received 151,600,000 shares as a result of the Restructuring.

-The Halbesma Claims Settlement
+5.5 The Halbesma Claims Settlement

-On 13 April 2018, the Company announced that it had reached an agreement with Mr. Haico Halbesma and Mr. Hessel Halbesma and the companies affiliated with them, confirming the settlement of all claims of Mr. Haico Halbesma and Mr. Hessel Halbesma and any of their companies and/or affiliates (the "Halbesma Claims Settlement") and thereby securing their support of the Restructuring.
-The Halbesma Claims Settlement entailed that any and all claims from Haico Halbesma, Hessel Halbesma, Feastwood Holding Limited, Feastwood Holdings Limited, Heer Holland B.V., Toha Invest B.V., Challenger Management Services SAM and any of their affiliates had been fully and finally settled against NOK 5,000,000 to be converted into 10,000,000 new shares (the "Halbesma Shares") in the Company at an issue price of NOK 0.50 per share after the First Bond Debt Conversion.
+On 13 April 2018, the Company announced that it had reached an agreement with Mr. Haico Halbesma and Mr. Hessel Halbesma and the companies affiliated with them, and thereby securing their support of the Restructuring.
+As described in the 23 April Notice, the Halbesma Claims Settlement entailed that any and all claims from Haico Halbesma, Hessel Halbesma, Feastwood Holding Limited, Feastwood Holdings Limited, Heer Holland B.V., Toha Invest B.V., Challenger Management Services SAM and any of their affiliates had been fully and finally settled against NOK 5,000,000 to be converted into 10,000,000 new shares in the Company at an issue price of NOK 0.50 per share after the Bond Debt Conversion.
+The Halbesma Claims Settlement was also a condition precedent for the occurrence of the Effective Date under the Second ARA.

-On 25 April 2018, the Board of the Directors used the authorisation granted at the Shareholders Meeting to resolve a share capital increase directed at Feastwood Holding Limited by conversion of NOK 5,000,000 in claims into 10,000,000 new shares in the Company, each with a par value of NOK 0.50.
+On 25 April 2018, the Board of the Directors used the authorisation grated at the Shareholders Meeting to resolve a share capital increase directed at Feastwood Holding Limited by conversion of NOK 5,000,000 in claims into 10,000,000 new shares in the Company, each with a par value of NOK 0.50.
 The share capital increase was registered with the Norwegian Register of Business Enterprises (Nw.
 Foretaksregisteret) on 8 May 2018.